edoyango/cfdem-docker/README.md

 ### Not keeping source code and built object files

 Source code and object files aren't necessary to run CFDEM and its subprograms.
 These are ommitted from the final image by using staged builds of the Docker image.
-Only executables and shared libraries are kept.
+Only executables, shared libraries, and necessary etc files are kept.

 ### Excluding visualisation software